Applications for the January 2027 cohort close November 2, 2026.

 Online Master’s in Library and Information Science Curriculum

-The MLIS@Denver curriculum focuses on 21st-century information science and data management techniques, trends and application.
+The curriculum focuses on 21st-century information science and data management techniques, trends and application.
 As a student, you will build core theory and practice skills needed to manage and adapt to change, helping you carve out a role as an information leader in your community or organization.

 Academic Libraries Concentration

-At many institutions of higher education, academic librarians in tenure-track positions are expected to conduct research, present at conferences, and publish in peer-reviewed journals.
-The proposed concentration provides the essential skills and knowledge for the academic library professional roles and prepares future researcher-practitioners for conducting research and evidence-based library practice.
+The concentration provides the essential skills and knowledge for the academic library professional roles and prepares future researcher-practitioners for conducting research and evidence-based library practice.

-Archiving Sequence
+Optional Archiving Sequence

 As a Morgridge College of Education student, you will also learn to see these skill sets through a social-justice-focused lens.
 Since the archivist profession can be practiced in many types of industries and fields, the archiving sequence will help you stand out to effect positive change and serve as a steward of your community’s history.